Debury/testdavidrep/README.md

 ## 💼 Professional Summary
 - 🎓 Currently studying Open Informatics at Mendel University.
 - 📚 Specializing in Software Development.
-- 🚀 Looking for opportunities in Software Development, QA, Frontend or any internship postitions.
+- 🚀 Looking for opportunities in Software Development, QA, Frontend, or any internship positions.
 - 🌟 Passionate about Android Development, Web development.

 ## 🛠 Skills